 char *sqlite3_mprintf(const char*,...); char *sqlite3_vmprintf(const char*, va_list); char *sqlite3_snprintf(int,char*,const char*, ...); char *sqlite3_vsnprintf(int,char*,const char*, va_list);

 These routines are work-alikes of the "printf()" family of functions from the standard C library.
-These routines understand most of the common K&R formatting options, plus some additional non-standard formats, detailed below.
-Note that some of the more obscure formatting options from recent C-library standards are omitted from this implementation.
+These routines understand most of the common formatting options from the standard library printf() plus some additional non-standard formats (%q, %Q, %w, and %z).
+See the built-in printf() documentation for details.

-The sqlite3_mprintf() and sqlite3_vmprintf() routines write their results into memory obtained from sqlite3_malloc().
+The sqlite3_mprintf() and sqlite3_vmprintf() routines write their results into memory obtained from sqlite3_malloc64().
 The strings returned by these two routines should be released by sqlite3_free().
-Both routines return a NULL pointer if sqlite3_malloc() is unable to allocate enough memory to hold the resulting string.
+Both routines return a NULL pointer if sqlite3_malloc64() is unable to allocate enough memory to hold the resulting string.

 The sqlite3_snprintf() routine is similar to "snprintf()" from the standard C library.
 The result is written into the buffer supplied as the second parameter whose size is given by the first parameter.
 Note that the order of the first two parameters is reversed from snprintf().
 This is an historical accident that cannot be fixed without breaking backwards compatibility.
 Note also that sqlite3_snprintf() returns a pointer to its buffer instead of the number of characters actually written into the buffer.
 We admit that the number of characters written would be a more useful return value but we cannot change the implementation of sqlite3_snprintf() now without breaking compatibility.